CS - Computer Science

 CS 798.
 Individual Projects (1-3).

 Allows beginning graduate students and mature undergraduate students to pursue individual projects of current interest in computer science.
-Graded S/U. Prerequisite: departmental consent.
+Repeatable for credit with advisor approval.
+Prerequisite: departmental consent.

 CS 834.
 Advanced Routing and Switching (3).